hgoldstein95/hgoldstein95.github.io/projects.md

 contact me.

 ## Opal
-I am currently working with Adrian Sampson at Cornell on a language called Opal.
+As part of my Masters degree, I wokred with Adrian Sampson at Cornell on a language called Opal.
 The language has built-in abstractions to make writing machine learning applications easier.

-The research that I am currently doing involves creating typed abstractions for various machine learning workflows.
-I worked for a while on a type system for features; Opal now has supports type-safe features that mitigate mistakes when working with large data-sets.
-More recently, I have been working on typed interactions with natural language systems.
-We want to allow programmers using NLU systems to generate configurations from the types in their program.
+Some of the work that I did includes creating typed abstractions for various machine learning workflows, and facilitating typed interactions with natural language systems.

 <br>